 Frequently Asked Questions

-A: Composite wood shutters, also known as engineered wood shutters, are a type of window covering made from a combination of wood fibers and advanced composite materials.
+Wood composite shutters are made from a combination of wood fibers and advanced composite materials.
 They are designed to mimic the appearance and characteristics of traditional wood shutters while offering increased durability and resistance to common issues associated with natural wood.
 They are easy to care for, and popular for use in kitchens and bathrooms.

-Q: What’s the main difference between wood and composite shutters?
+What’s the main difference between wood and wood composite shutters?

-A: The main difference between wood and composite shutters is their different materials.
-Wood shutters are crafted from real wood while composite shutters are made of advanced composite materials.
+The main difference between wood and wood composite shutters is their different materials.
+Wood shutters are crafted from real wood while wood composite shutters are made of advanced composite materials.